 In some of our previous blogs, we’ve reviewed the reasons why you might have ended up in a blacklist.
 The reasons may vary, but typically the service provider will inform you as to the specifics around why you might have been blacklisted.
 So now that you’re email blacklisted, let’s discuss options for how to get yourself back in good standings, or whitelisted.

 The first step is to establish what type of blacklist you have landed on.
 You can discover this information by running a blacklist test on your domain name and/or IP address inside your MailMonitor account.
-This check will show you all places you are currently being blacklisted.
+This check will show you all the places you are currently being blacklisted.

 Once you have the list you will then need to begin the arduous task of going through each of the blacklist(s) and determining the requirements and procedures for removal.
 Some blacklist removals are as easy as simply filling out a removal form; however, for most, you will need to fix out the fundamental problems and wait it out.